Siem and Topcon top Hexagon bid for Norway's Veripos

-Industrial holding company Siem Industries (SEMUF.PK), Veripos' largest shareholder, and Japanese positioning technology firm Topcon (7732.T) said they would offer 30 Norwegian crowns ($4.85) in cash per Veripos VPOS.OL share.
+Industrial holding company Siem Industries, Veripos' largest shareholder, and Japanese positioning technology firm Topcon said they would offer 30 Norwegian crowns ($4.85) in cash per Veripos share.

 This would value Veripos, which makes positioning systems for offshore oil companies, at around 1 billion Norwegian crowns in total ($162 million).